 Health economics is a growing field and is an important aspect of public policy in developed and developing countries.
 This course is designed to introduce upper level undergraduate students in economics to the field of Health Economics.
-The provision and production of health care have different characteristics and incentives from other consumer goods, making health related markets a unique topic for study.
-We will cover a number of topics including basic economic concepts important for the study in health economics, why health is different from other good, aspects of the US health care market, as well as discussing the importance of health for development and some basic economic evaluation techniques.
+The provision and production of health care have different characteristics and incentives from other consumer goods making health related markets a unique topic for study.
+We will cover a number of topics including basic economic concepts important for the study in health economics, why health is different from other good, aspects of the US health care market, health care in other countries, health care reform, as well as discussing the importance of health for development and some basic economic evaluation techniques.